 But even though Mourinho made a good decision, things didn't go well.
 So, what happens when you do the right thing, but it still goes wrong?

 This is not rare.
 There is a fallacy called “resulting” which is dangerous since it prevents us from properly evaluating whether we're making good decisions, because we tie our decisions solely with their outcomes.
-Sometimes we win or lose by factors we can't control, regardless of the decision we made.
-For these reasons, we need to understand that our end results alone don't tell us the whole story, whether we're good making good decisions.

 Relevant posts: